sdiehl/wiwinwlh/tutorial.md

 structures in memory when such composition would "just work" in a lazy language.

-By virtue of Haskell being the only language to actually explore this point in the design space to the point of being industrial strength; knowledge about lazy evaluation is not widely absorbed into the collective programmer consciousness and can often be non-intuitive to the novice.
-This doesn't reflect on the model itself, merely on the need for more instruction material and research on optimizing lazy compilers.
+By virtue of Haskell being the only language to actually explore this point in the design space, knowledge about lazy evaluation is not widely absorbed into the collective programmer consciousness and can often be non-intuitive to the novice.
+Some time is often needed to fully grok how lazy evaluation works and how to wield it's great power and when to force strictness.

-The paradox of Haskell is that it explores so many definably unique ideas ( laziness, purity, typeclasses ) that it becomes difficult to separate out the discussion of any one from the gestalt of the whole implementation.

 See: